shawngraham/dhcu-teaching/oct2-class-materials/whos-done-what.md

 - has a BA in history
 - has a B.Ed
 - has a BA in Music
+- rides a bike to Carleton
+- is left-handed
 - insert something cool here!